NOLA-musicians-4-Palestine/nm4p_website/_songs/bahlam_beek.md

 	at the end of m.56 to to Drums
 		Maksoum |DT-TD-T-| OR Chiftitelli |D--T--T-D---T---| depending on vibe Chants or Taqsim
-	Play the whole song down again except the intro.
+	Play the whole song down again starting from melody (skip intro) End on M. 57
-	End on M. 57, but change that interval to an octave (2nd note of the measure should be A, third note G)
 ```